sgelb/helpers/README.md

-Some small and sometimes useful programs.
+Some small and sometimes useful scripts.

 pacinfo.py